• Skip to primary navigation

 For any content issues please Contact Us.

-Cerebral palsy can be diagnosed shortly after birth, but sometimes it isn’t diagnosed until children reach around one to three years of age.
-Cerebral palsy in toddlers most commonly causes involuntary muscle control and limp or tight joints.
-Early diagnosis and treatments, like therapy and medications, are essential for the best prognosis.
+Cerebral palsy is often diagnosed around one to three years of age.
+Cerebral palsy in toddlers causes issues with movement and interferes with normal development.
+Symptoms include involuntary muscle control and limp or tight joints, and early diagnosis and treatments are essential for the best prognosis.

 Cerebral Palsy in Toddlers